parkand1/aws-modernization-workshop-with-sysdig-1/content/10_prerequisites/11_sysdig.md

 weight: 10
 ---

-You need a Sysdig Secure account and the associated API token
+You need a Sysdig Secure account to complete this workshop.
+In particular you will need to make a note of your account's associated API token & API Endpoint to configure the integrations.

 1. Sign-up for a free Sysdig trial here [https://sysdig.com/company/free-trial/](https://sysdig.com/company/free-trial/)

-2. You will receive a confirmation email with a link
+    - You will receive a confirmation email with a confirmation link

-3. Once registered, log in and click your initials on the left nav bar, click '**Settings**' and navigate to '**User Profile**' and make a note of
+2. Click the link and log into Sysdig, and make a note of the following two items

- - Your '**Sysdig Secure API Token**'.
- - The URL you are routed to in Sysdig secure
+ - The Sysdig Secure host you are routed to in the browser URL.
+This will be your **Sysdig Secure API Endpoint** - you will need this later.
+It should be one of the following
      - secure.sysdig.com
      - eu1.app.sysdig.com
      - us2.app.sysdig.com

-     This will be your **Sysdig Secure API Endpoint** - you will need this later.
+ - Your '**Sysdig Secure API Token**'.
+Click your initials on the left nav bar, click '**Settings**' and navigate to '**User Profile**'

 <img src=/images/10_prerequisites/sysdigAPITokenBlur.gif width="100%" >